seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 must remember is not a control.
 And CI evidence left the Executor's acceptance criteria for the audit: two consecutive TZs were PARTIAL for a runner result the session had no credential to read, while the actor merging the pull request sees it on the page.
+**v15 makes the template's branch clauses conditional, because v14's own repair did not generalise.** TZ-22 authorised one written file and no branch, and three clauses written for a branch-and-pull-request change had no referent: §8's `NOT IN EFFECT UNTIL MERGED`, §10's `## Commit` and `## Pull Request`, and §10's rule that `## Final Repository State` describes the branch.
+The report resolved all three correctly and resolved them by JUDGEMENT — which is the thing inv.
+54 says is not a control, in the same file v14 hardened for exactly that reason. §8 now names the two TZ classes once, §10's sections read off the class instead of being reasoned about, and a hash rule separates a commit already pushed from the report's own.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard